Spain and the Holocaust: Post-war years

 Preston writes that, in the post-war years, "a myth was carefully constructed to claim that Franco's regime had saved many Jews from extermination" as a means to deflect foreign criticism away from allegations of active collaboration with the Nazi regime.
 As early as 1943, the Ministry of Foreign Affairs concluded that the Allies were likely to win the war.
 José Félix de Lequerica y Erquiza became Foreign Minister in 1944 and soon developed an "obsession" with the importance of the "Jewish card" in relations with the former Allied powers.
 Spain was isolated diplomatically in the post-war years.
-The Franco regime sponsored the publication of the pamphlet España y los Judíos (1949), which inaccurately depicted Franco as saving as many as 50,000 Jews from France and South-Eastern Europe.
+After Israeli diplomat Abba Eban gave a speech condemning "the Spanish regime which welcomed, accepted, congratulated and upheld the prospect of Nazi supremacy in Europe and the world" and arguing against a proposal made by several Latin American countries which favoured the re-establishment of diplomatic relations with Spain, the Franco regime sponsored the publication of the pamphlet España y los Judíos (1949), which inaccurately depicted Franco as saving as many as 50,000 Jews from France and South-Eastern Europe.
 The escalation of the Cold War led to an improvement in Spain–United States relations in 1953 and Spain was subsequently admitted into the United Nations in 1955.

 Michael Alpert notes that "this public relations effort of the Spanish regime was remarkably effective, even in the Jewish world itself".
 For example, the American rabbi Chaim Lipschitz who authored a study entitled Franco, Spain, the Jews and the Holocaust (1984) was "invited to Spain and provided with an official driver, hotel, and a suitable set of translated documents" although he remained relatively critical of Spanish policy.
 Spanish official archives were not made widely available to researchers until the aftermath of the Spanish transition to democracy in 1975.
 Spain became a member of the International Holocaust Remembrance Alliance in 2008.